winter maintenance 2014/15

 Not gritting certain routes when alternatives are available

 There are certain stretches of road where alternate routes for drivers are available, and where there is little or no development.
-A new system of temporary road closures will be introduced, which will include signs to indicate roads have been closed during severe conditions.
+A new system of temporary road closures was introduced, which will include signs to indicate roads have been closed during severe conditions.
 This may increase journey times, and you may have to make alternative arrangements for travel.

-Introducing a new ‘hierarchy’ system for gritted routes
+A new ‘hierarchy’ system for gritted routes

-When will these changes happen?
+When did these changes happen?

 How do I find out more?

 Find out more about what we do during winter...